-I’m an artist, writer, and editor raised in Florida and based in London.
-I report on art, architecture, and digital culture among other things, and contribute to a range of online and print publications including the
+Alice Bucknell is an artist, writer, and editor raised in Florida and based in London.
+She reports on art, architecture, and digital culture among other things, and contributes to a range of online and print publications including the

 Architectural Review, Artsy, artnet News, frieze, Elephant, Metropolis, VICE, and Wallpaper.

-I'm interested in technology, cosmology, activism and off-modern architecture; mass systems of production, mediated systems of interaction, surface appeal and global cities, as well as tropical aesthetics and soft capitalism.
-I use my training as a social anthropologist to dig into subcultural movements occuring online and away from the screen to better understand the direction that contemporary art and architecture (and their dissidents) are moving.
+Her research interests include the crossover of high art and pop culture, mysticism and technology, spirituality and late capitalism, among other apparent contradictions.
+She uses her training as a social anthropologist to dig into subcultural movements occuring online and away from the screen to better understand the direction that contemporary art and architecture (and their dissidents) are moving.

-My research on urban voids has been taught in university courses in New York and Berlin, and I have presented research at conferences in Lisbon, New York, and Chicago, including the Post-Internet Cities International Conference organized by the MAAT Museum and e-flux Architecture in Lisbon, where I presented the paper: Who Rules the Digital City?
-My work has appeared as installation, moving image, sculpture, audio, and as print and digital text, and has been exhibited in galleries in London, Berlin, Chicago, and Detroit.
+Her research on urban voids has been taught in university courses in New York and Berlin, and she has presented research on internet culture, art activism and alienation in the urban commons at conferences in Lisbon, New York, and Chicago.
+Her work has appeared as installation, moving image, sculpture, audio, and as print and digital text, and has been exhibited in galleries in London, Berlin, Chicago, and Detroit.

-I graduated with BA degrees in Anthropology and Visual Art from the University of Chicago and have since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe.
-For commissions and collaborations, please get in touch.
+She graduated with degrees in social anthropoloy and contemporary art practice University of Chicago and has since worked in publishing houses, artist collectives, galleries, and institutions in the US, the UK, and Europe, including Log in New York and the Agora Collective in Berlin.
+She is currently a staff writer and editor for Elephant Magazine.

 → Elephant: Issue 34 (March 2018)